sabaat01/Simulation-Prep-Tutorial-dltBC/README.md

 ## Minimize, Heat, Equilibrate, Production
 lastly, we start our simulation
 Bilayer depression/buckling
+"A recent study has found that large membrane patches buckle using the Monte Carlo barostat, whilst smaller patches show a systematic depression of the area per lipid.
+The buckling behaviour is corrected using a force-switch for non-bonded interactions....The area per lipid depression is also found with Lipid21.
+However, POPC remains near the experimental area per lipid.
+The Berendsen barostat is thus preferable over the Monte Carlo barostat when simulation time allows."
 Berendsen barostat recommended rather than Monte Carlo If using Monte Carlo, a 10 Å or less LJ cutoff can induce buckling in large patches (200x200 A).
 While smaller patches do not undergo extreme distortion, they do deviate from experimentally derived parameters due to the effective compression.
 Using a switching function for non-bonded interactions instead of a hard LJ cutoff avoids this undesirable result.